toupper/Warhol/README.md

     ...
 ```
 Apart from that, you can implement the ```CameraFaceDetectionDelegate``` protocol to react to any change in the Face Dectection.
+This can be convenient for the case when you do not want to draw on top, but just get the face features (landmarks) coordinates.
+These are encapsulated in the given parameter ```FaceViewModel```.
 ### With Image

 In order to detect a face features and draw on top, we should pass the sdk the UIImageView depicting the face, and a closure where we draw on top of the image: